microsoft/Quantum/samples/getting-started/azure-quantum/provider-specific/README.md

 products:
 - qdk
 - azure-quantum
-description: "This sample demonstrates how to use Honeywell and IonQ via the Azure Quantum service with quantum circuits expressed with provider-specific formats OpenQASM 2.0 (Honeywell) and JSON (IonQ)."
+description: "This sample demonstrates how to use Quantinuum and IonQ via the Azure Quantum service with quantum circuits expressed with provider-specific formats OpenQASM 2.0 (Quantinuum) and JSON (IonQ)."
 urlFragment: azure-quantum-with-qiskit
 ---